Classification of Medical Devices6 November, 2019

 Rule 10 – Active devices for diagnosis & monitoring, emit ionizing radiation

-Rule 11 – Software intended to provide information which is used to take decisions with diagnosis or therapeutic purposes (from class I to class III)
+Rule 11 – Software intended to provide information which is used to make decisions with diagnosis or therapeutic purposes (from class I to class III)

 Rule 13 – All other active devices